scholz-lab/GlowTracker/docs/build_your_own.md

 ### Filter cube 1 - Excitation light
 All filters will require similar steps.
 We will show the full process for the first cube.
 Repeat for Cubes 2 and 3.
 A video for instructions can be found [here](https://youtu.be/qWIfiwuL-gQ).

-For this cube you will need one 488/561 nm dichroic and a dualband excitation filter 59011x.
+For this cube, you will need one 488/561 nm dichroic and a dualband excitation filter 59011x.
 <table class="equal-column-table">
     <tr>
       <td>